5 Ideas for Finding Affordable Daycare for Your Kids

 As a single parent for nearly six years, one of my biggest challenges in balancing home and finances was daycare.

-Paying for bills, groceries, gas and gymnastic leotards is bad enough — but topping it off with a massive daycare tuition of hundreds (or even thousands) of dollars a month is a serious drag.
+Paying for bills, groceries, gas and gymnastic leotards is bad enough — but topping it off with a massive daycare tuition of hundreds (or even thousands) of dollars a month is a serious hardship.

 Often times, parents (especially single parents) are so desperate for daycare they’ll settle for any schmuck who calls themselves a “licensed” sitter.
 Even with a thorough background check, finding the right sitter for your most precious cargo is a daunting task.